.: Pork Sword Chassis is the chassis only. FARend (Forward Accessory Rod), brace or stock, and other accessories sold separately

 .: Ambidextrous QD sling sockets front and rear

 .: Uses standard, 1-inch AR-15 grip screws for the front and rear action screws and for the grip (duh).
 Cool, eh?
+Two are included with your chassis order.

 .: 100% designed and manufactured in Texas from domestic aluminum